DeNepo/separation-of-concerns/reverse-engineering/README.md

 - **Behavior:** What user interactions does the web page support?
 What happens when the user interacts with the page?
 - **Strategy:** How is the problem broken down and solved?
 A lot of the strategy is already decided for you by the empty folder structure and the steps listed below.
 You're on your own to create a strategy for body of each function ;)
 - **Implementation:** What lines of code did you write to finally make the website work?
-Did you refactor your handler into logic and components?
+Did you refactor your handler into utils and components?

 ---